servertap-io/servertap/README.md

 This plugin is under development and is **not ready for real usage yet**.

+**But** if you're feeling brave, head over to https://github.com/phybros/servertap/releases to grab the latest and greatest plugin JAR.

 # Discord

 Join the Discord to talk about this plugin https://discord.gg/tG4AEt7